mendersoftware/mender-docs/302.Release-information/02.Open-source-licenses/docs.md

 -----

 The following software may be included in this product: @babel/preset-modules.
+A copy of the source code may be downloaded from https://github.com/babel/preset-modules.git.
 This software contains the following license and notice below:

 MIT License